ArtieBots/Artie/docs/contributing/development-environment.md

 or official guides out there for setting up a Docker registry.

-If however, you are on your own local network in your own home, you can probably get away with going the insecure route.
+If however, you are on your own local network in your own home, you can probably get away with going the insecure route. *To be clear, this is insecure*.
+Don't do it if you cannot guarantee the security of your network.

 To do it, follow these steps:

 1. Procure a Raspberry Pi or similar.
 1. Procure a big ol' SSD.